Orange Line Brewery Guide: Craft Beer from Malden to Forest Hills

 Idle Hands Craft Ales

 Idle Hands has built a reputation well beyond Malden for its disciplined, ingredient-focused approach to traditional European styles.
 German lagers here are not an afterthought — they are the point.
-Expect crisp, well-attenuated pilsners, malt-forward Munich helles, and complex Belgian tripels alongside rotating New England IPAs, all brewed with the kind of technical care you usually have to travel to a production brewery to find.
-The taproom is compact, dog-friendly, and serves artisanal grilled cheese and pretzels — simple, well-executed food that pairs perfectly with the lager-heavy tap list.
-Food trucks rotate regularly for more substantial options.
+Located at 89 Commercial St., about a 4-minute walk from Malden Center, it pours crisp, well-attenuated pilsners, malt-forward Munich helles, and complex Belgian tripels alongside rotating New England IPAs, all brewed with the kind of technical care you usually have to travel to a production brewery to find.
+The taproom is compact and serves grilled cheese and pretzels daily — simple, well-executed food that pairs perfectly with the lager-heavy tap list — with food trucks most Friday and Saturday nights.
+Well-behaved leashed dogs are welcome on the patio (service animals only inside).

-Meticulous German lagers, Belgian ales, and rotating NEIPAs steps from Malden Center station.
-Grilled cheese and pretzels on-site; food trucks rotate.
-Dog-friendly.
+Meticulous German lagers, Belgian ales, and rotating NEIPAs about a 4-minute walk from Malden Center.
+Grilled cheese and pretzels daily; food trucks most Fri/Sat nights.
+Dogs welcome on the patio.

 Faces Brewing Company

-A block away, Faces operates out of a beautifully converted bank building — the high ceilings and original architectural details give the space a warmth that distinguishes it immediately from a standard industrial taproom.
-The beer program leans toward New England IPAs, crisp lagers, and fruit sours, but the real draw here is the full kitchen: specialty barbecue, sourdough pizzas, an extensive weekend brunch, and seasonal cocktails.
+Steps from Malden Center at 50 Pleasant St., in the heart of downtown Malden, Faces operates out of a beautifully converted 1901 bank building — the high ceilings and original architectural details give the space a warmth that distinguishes it immediately from a standard industrial taproom.
+The beer program leans toward New England IPAs, lagers, and sours, but the real draw here is the kitchen: wood-fired pizzas, barbecue, burgers, and a well-reviewed weekend brunch (chicken and waffles, breakfast pizza, hot pecan cinnamon rolls).
 It is one of the few breweries in the metro area where you could happily spend an entire afternoon eating and drinking without needing to move.
-Dog-friendly with outdoor seating.
+Family-owned since 2019.

 North Station: Night Shift on the Waterfront